 - Digital vs physical products: What's the difference?

-2. Start a print on demand business
+2. Start a print-on-demand (POD) business

 - Figma vs Canva: Which app is best for your design needs?